tonytins/awesome-lts/README.md

 ## License

 I dedicate any and all copyright interest in this project to the public domain - see the [LICENSE](LICENSE) file for details.

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT.md).
+By participating in this project you agree to abide by its terms.